wwelden/Compilers/README.md

 ## Future Plans
 As noted above, there are plans to revisit and improve these projects after completing work on a Go compiler.

+This is a clone of the original repo.